The 13th Biennial Consultation on Urban Ministry

 - To sustain our work and our selves for the long term, not only owning, but creating, our own cities, holding in creative tension the ongoing struggle for justice with the care for our ecosystems to sustain life and nurture shalom.

 In this, we are not alone!
 If we look carefully and listen attentively, we shall see millions of women on the march already.
 We shall hear them chanting ‘Wathint‘ abafazi, wathint’ imbokodo’: ‘You strike a woman, you strike a rock’!
 Let us join the march!

 The 13th Biennial Consultation on Urban Ministry welcomes urban practitioners, pastors, faith-rooted activists, academics, students, and inhabitants for reflection, information sharing, fellowship and reinvigoration.
 We plan to gather 500 people from 5 continents, transcending geographical, socio-economic, political, denominational, generational, gender, racial, ethnic and language lines.

 The Consultation is designed to equip the hearts, heads and hands of communities, individuals and institutions.
 Through the use of the praxis cycle, we seek to explore together: How are we immersed in the city?
-How do

 Elements of the Consultation will include: